-In conclusion, we have shown that in a single non-absorbing isotropic acoustic particle the directional scattering conditions is reached only in the limiting of vanishing total scattering.
-In contrast, we demonstrated that a coupled acoustic dimer overcomes this fundamental restriction and enables pronounced directional response in the strong-scattering regime.
-Most importantly, we have used acoustic dimers to both theoretically and numerically demonstrate transverse Kerker scattering in acoustics for the first time, in particular unidirectional side scattering.
-These results and developed analyical models help establish coupled acoustic meta-atoms as a promising platform for controlling sound with subwavelength structures and open the way toward new acoustic devices and metasurfaces for beam steering, directional routing, and advanced wavefront manipulation.
+In conclusion, we have shown that in a single non-absorbing rotationally symmetric acoustic particle, i.e., a sphere or infinitely long cylinder, the directional-scattering conditions are reached only in the limit of vanishing total scattering.
+In contrast, we predicted that a coupled acoustic dimer overcomes this fundamental restriction and enables a pronounced directional response in the strong-scattering regime.
+Most importantly, we have used acoustic dimers to theoretically and numerically predict transverse Kerker scattering in acoustics for the first time, in particular unidirectional side scattering.
+These results and the developed analytical models help establish coupled acoustic meta-atoms as a promising platform for controlling sound with subwavelength structures and open the way toward new acoustic devices and metasurfaces for beam steering, directional routing, and advanced wavefront manipulation.